Like any organization, a nonprofit requires business software, a way for employees to connect and collaborate.

 - Marketing Campaigns: While G Suite does not have a marketing specific app, a nonprofit can use the many tools on G Suite to create and execute marketing campaigns.
 Users can brainstorm and present marketing campaigns through Google Slides and Meet.
 They can also gain feedback on marketing campaigns through Google Forms questionnaires or tell their nonprofit’s story through videos on YouTube, which can be easily accessed and setup with a Google account.

 G Suite Rates for Nonprofits

-For eligible nonprofits, Google offers three levels of G Suite.
+Google offers three levels of G Suite for eligible 501(c)3 organizations through Google for Nonprofits.
 Each level is available at different price points – the higher the price per user, the more features included.

 Level 1: G Suite for Nonprofits

 - $0/user/month.
 The standard G Suite for Nonprofits is free; any user can access it at no cost to them or the organization.